 Breast cancer patients have a basic right to the best possible care.
 We are committed to improve treatment, information, care and aftercare.
 The financial impact of breast cancer on survivors and families is also of particular importance to us.

 Round Table on Breast Cancer

 How do we try to reach our goals?
-Think Pink has already organised three Round Table Conferences on Breast Cancer.
-The most recent one took place on the 26th of November 2020 via Zoom.
+Think Pink has already organised four Round Table Conferences on Breast Cancer.
+The most recent one took place on the 25th of November 2021 in Brussels.
 About thirty important stakeholders discussed different items in order to jointly determine the priorities for the coming year.
 Researchers, specialist doctors, nurses, government agencies, insurance companies, patient organisations and the pharmaceutical industry all took part in the debate.